sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Through event profile, operator can change severity of a particular event.
 And can also enable/disable a particular event.

-On bootup, event framework would create default event profile file based on the contents of static_event_map.
-By default, every event is enabled.
+The default profile exists at */etc/sonic/evprofile/default.json* By default, every event is enabled.
-The severity of event is decided by designer while adding the event.
+The severity of event is decided by developer while adding the event.
-The default event profile is stored at /etc/sonic/evprofile/default.json

 User can download the default event profile to a remote host.
-User can modify characteristics of some/all events in the profile and can upload it back to the switch.
+User can modify characteristics of some/all events in the profile and can upload it back to the switch and place the file at /etc/sonic/evprofile/.

 The uploaded profile will be called custom event profile.

 User can have multiple custom profiles and can select any of the profiles under /etc/sonic/evprofile/ using 'event profile' command.

-The framework will sanity check the user selected profile and merges it with default characteristics of events of static_event_map.
+The framework will sanity check the user selected profile and merges it map of events *static_event_map* maintained by eventd.

 After a successful sanity check, the framework generates an event indicating that a new profile is in effect.

 If there are any outstanding alarms in the current alarm table, the framework removes those records for which enable is set to false in the new profile.
-System health status is updated accordingly.
+Severity counters in ALARM_STATS are reduced accordingly.

 Eventd starts using the merged map of characteristics for the all the newly generated events.